odaymard/Paymentbackendsystem/README.md

 Method:PATCH(we can use DELETE as well) but becasue delete her is only change the isdeleted value from false to true I prefered using PATCH localhost:3001/payment?paymentId=p1
 # Things to add in future:
- 1-Adding more models
+ 1-Adding more models.
- 2-Using docker
+ 2-Using docker.
- 3-Using some front end technology like react
+ 3-Using some front end technology like react.